Energy-Constrained UAV Data Collection Systems: NOMA and OMA: Introduction

-UAV-enabled communications has draw significant attentions of researchers in the past few years.
-In existing literatures, UAVs are deployed as aerial base stations (BSs), relays and users to boost the system performance such as coverage and capacity.
-In terms of UAVs' state in the sky, researches can be divided into two categories: static UAV and mobile UAV enabled communications.
-For the static UAV case, researchers mainly focused on the optimal deployment/placement of UAVs due to the unique air-to-ground (A2G) channel characteristics.
-Al-Hourani {\em et al.}~\cite{Hourani2014Optimal} studied the optimal UAV altitude to maximize the coverage based on the probability A2G channel model.
-Mozaffari {\em et al.}~~\cite{Mozaffari2016Efficient} further investigated optimal three-dimensional (3D) deployment of multiple UAVs, where an efficient method was proposed to have maximum coverage while considering the inter-cell interference caused by different UAVs.
-Lyu {\em et al.}~\cite{Lyu2017Placement} proposed a spiral-based algorithm to use the minimum number of UAVs while ensuring all ground users are served.
-UAVs in coexistence with D2D communications were studied by Mozaffari {\em et al.}~\cite{Mozaffari2016Unmanned}, where the user outage probability is analyzed in both static and mobile UAV scenarios.
-For the mobile UAV enabled communications, the mobility of UAVs were exploited to further improve the system performance, such as average throughput, secrecy rate, etc. A Multi-UAV BSs network was considered by Wu {\em et al.}~\cite{Wu2018}, where the minimum average rate of ground users were maximized by optimizing UAVs' trajectories, transmit power and user scheduling.
-Secure transmission in UAV communications was studied by Cai {\em et al.}~\cite{Cai2018}.
-In this model, two UAVs are used for information transmission and jamming, respectively.
-The system secrecy rate was maximized by designing UAVs' trajectory and scheduling.
-You {\em et al.}~\cite{You2019} optimized 3D UAV trajectory in UAV-enabled data harvesting system with Rician fading channel model.\\ Despite the mentioned advantages of UAV-enabled communication, the limited UAV on-board energy is one of major challenges in practical UAV applications.
-To tackle this problem, a propulsion energy consumption model for rotary-wing UAVs were designed by Zeng {\em et al.}~\cite{Zeng2019Energy}, where a novel path discretization method was proposed to minimize the UAV energy consumption.
-Gong {\em et al.}~\cite{Gong2018} studied UAV flight time minimization problem in UAV data collection wireless sensor networks.
-Zhan {\em et al.}~\cite{Zhan2019} minimized the energy consumption of IoT devices in a UAV-enabled IoT network while considering UAV energy constraints.
-Sun {\em et al.}~\cite{Sun2019Optimal} further studied solar-powered UAV communication systems, where the optimal UAV trajectory and resource allocation were designed with monotonic optimization.
+UAV communication systems have drawn significant attention of researchers in the past few years.
+In existing literature, UAVs are deployed as aerial BSs, relays, and users to boost the performance of communication systems, such as coverage and capacity.
+In terms of UAVs' state in the sky, research contributions can be divided into two categories: static UAV and mobile UAV communication systems.
+For static UAV communication systems, researchers mainly focused on the optimal deployment/placement of UAVs due to the unique air-to-ground (A2G) channel characteristics.
+The authors of~\cite{Hourani2014Optimal} studied the optimal UAV altitude to maximize the coverage based on the probability A2G channel model.
+The authors of~\cite{Mozaffari2016Efficient} further investigated optimal three-dimensional (3D) deployment of multiple UAVs, where an efficient method was proposed to achieve the maximum coverage while considering the inter-cell interference caused by different UAVs.
+The authors of~\cite{Lyu2017Placement} proposed a spiral-based algorithm with the aime of using the minimum number of UAVs to ensure that all ground users can be served.
+UAVs in coexistence with device-to-device (D2D) communications were studied by the authors of~\cite{Mozaffari2016Unmanned}, where the user outage probability was analyzed in both static and mobile UAV scenarios.
+For mobile UAV communication systems, the mobility of UAVs was exploited to further improve the system performance, such as average throughput and secrecy rate.
+A multiple UAV BSs network was considered by the authors of~\cite{Wu2018}, where the minimum average rate of ground users were maximized by optimizing UAVs' trajectories, transmit power, and user scheduling.
+The authors of~\cite{Cai2018} maximized the system secrecy rate by designing UAVs' trajectory and scheduling, where two UAVs were used for information transmission and jamming, respectively.
+The authors of~\cite{You2019} optimized 3D UAV trajectory in UAV-enabled data harvesting system with Rician fading channel model.
+Furthermore, a propulsion energy consumption model for rotary-wing UAVs were derived by the authors of~\cite{Zeng2019Energy}, where a novel path discretization method was proposed to minimize the energy consumed by the UAV for accomplishing missions.
+The authors of~\cite{Gong2018} studied a UAV flight time minimization problem in UAV data collection wireless sensor networks.
+The authors of~\cite{Zhan2019} minimized the energy consumption of Internet-of-Things (IoT) devices in a UAV-enabled IoT network, subject to the UAV energy constraint.
+The authors of~\cite{Sun2019Optimal} further studied solar-powered UAV communication systems, where the optimal UAV trajectory and resource allocations were obatined via monotonic optimization.